Crisis on Infinite Earths: Sequels

 Zero Hour: Crisis in Time! is a follow-up to Crisis on Infinite Earths, and Identity Crisis also adheres to the continuity changes of Crisis on Infinite Earths and Zero Hour: Crisis in Time!.

 Crisis on Infinite Earths is the first installment in what became known as the Crisis trilogy.
 The second part of the trilogy, the seven-part Infinite Crisis, was written by Geoff Johns and illustrated by Phil Jimenez, Pérez, Ivan Reis, and Jerry Ordway.
 It was published from October 2005 to June 2006, with a number of tie-in issues.
 In the series, Kal-L, Alexander Luthor, and Superboy-Prime escape from the pocket dimension they were left in at the end of the original series; Luthor, having gone insane, attempts to recreate the multiverse using the Anti-Monitor's remains as a generator.
-Meanwhile, Superboy-Prime, having become disillusioned with the surviving Earth, engages in a destructive rampage after confronting the modern Superboy, Connor Kent.
+Meanwhile, Superboy-Prime, having become disillusioned with the surviving Earth, engages in a destructive rampage after confronting the modern Superboy, Conner Kent.
 The battle culminates in the two Superboys colliding with Luthor's multiverse generator, restoring the Earth (with slight alterations to continuity) and recreating the lost multiverse.

 The conclusion to the trilogy, Final Crisis, began in May 2008 and ended in January 2009.
 The series was written by Grant Morrison, with art by J. G. Jones, Carlos Pacheco, Marco Rudy, and Doug Mahnke.
 In Final Crisis, Darkseid arrives on Earth and begins a conquest to overthrow reality, as part of a plan by Libra to conquer the Multiverse.
 The Justice League and Green Lantern Corps join forces in a desperate attempt to stop the upcoming onslaught.

 In 2022, a new DC Comics Crisis event occurred, named Dark Crisis On Infinite Earths which began in June 2022 and ended in December 2022.
 This series was written by Joshua Williamson and art by Daniel Sampere and Alejandro Sanchez.
-Following the death of the Justice League in issue #75 Pariah has tasked Deathstroke and the Secret Society of Supervillains to start a Crisis Event, and using the crisis energy which would form, restart and bring back the infinite earths lost in the original Crisis.
+Following the death of the Justice League in issue #75 Pariah has tasked Deathstroke and the Secret Society of Super Villains to start a Crisis Event, and using the crisis energy which would form, restart and bring back the infinite earths lost in the original Crisis.
 Nightwing and the Titans work to protect the world from the Secret Society, while Hal Jordan investigates the deaths of the Justice League.